 I also saw the big hotel that is shaped like a sailboat- the only 7 star hotel in the world (reservations from $2000 a night to $11,000).
 Also the tallest hotel in the world, the tallest bank, the largest mall (1200 shops), the largest indoor ski resort in the world (skiing and snowboarding); I could go on and on.
 And imagine this- 25 years ago, there was one tall building in Dubai- and just desert.
 Now, this “desert” boasts the world’s largest dancing fountain.

 They have 150 air conditioned bus stops spaced every 1 km throughout the city, as well as a monorail into the Palm Island.
-Today was a Friday, holy day, so traffic was light and we were able to stop and get lots of pictures- I will post asap.
+Today was Friday, a holy day, so traffic was light and we were able to stop and get lots of pictures.
 Everyone here has been super nice and super helpful- the service industry here is amazing, they act as if their whole goal is to make your life more wonderful.
+Since I was traveling such a long distance on my own (on my way to a brand new job!) it really helped with my anxiety.

 Oh, for the ladies: the Crown Prince here is only 23, and not married yet.
 They have pictures of him up all over the city and guess what?
 He’s hot!
 He seriously could be an Armani model.
 He probably is.

-We stopped by a market on my city tour and I thought I was being smart by not bringing my wallet- but I fell in love with a hand-embroidered silk scarf for $100, had to have it, so they delivered it to my hotel for me!
+We stopped by a market on my city tour and I thought I was being smart by not bringing my wallet- but I fell in love with a hand-embroidered silk scarf for $100, had to have it, so they delivered it to my hotel for me.
 Did I mention that Dubai is completely tax free?
 No income tax, sales tax, anything.
-Nationals get free health care, free college education, and even a gift of $30,000 when they get married.
-Nice life for people who one generation ago were basically desert nomads.
+Nationals get free health care, free college education, and a gift of $30,000 when they get married.
+What a change for people who one generation ago were basically desert nomads.

 It’s a good thing I got my visa this week and not next- the Abu Dhabi Grand Prix is on Nov 1 here, and all 16,000 hotel rooms in the city are already booked.

-Well, I am at the airport now and waiting for my Khartoum flight.
 If Khartoum really sucks, I may have to look into applying at the international schools here- ironically, the American School in Abu Dhabi was the first international contract I was ever offered, way back in 2002!
+Isn’t it funny how life works out sometimes?